 Fortunately, most people don’t understand the battle that goes on whenever someone with an eating disorder sits down to eat.
 It’s agonizing, isolating, and terrifying.
 And, the person is grossly misunderstood.
 When it gets to the point of a ‘disorder’, it’s not about the person being in control of the overall behavior.
 There is no ability to cope with the actual process of eating, and it becomes completely overwhelming.
 Many people with eating disorders have all-or-nothing thinking.
 Food = fat.
 Period.
-And fat = failure and the loss of the right to take up space on the planet.
+And fat = failure, and the loss of the right to take up space on the planet.
 It’s not about the food.
 It’s about self worth.
-In some bizarre way, consuming food symbolizes absolute worthlessness.
+In some bizarre way, consuming food symbolizes proof of absolute worthlessness.
 Telling someone to ‘just eat’ is the same as telling them that they don’t matter.
 It’s messed up, but I guess that’s why it’s called a disorder.

 To be in front of a plate of food, no matter the leanness of the meal, triggers panic, and honest-to-goodness terror.
 The exchanges going on in the thought processes demand absolute rigidity to the ‘plan’ (of not eating/getting fat).
 The more someone has starved, the more entrenched their thoughts are to the disorder.
 And, some research has shown that endorphins are released during starvation, so when someone who is starving eats, they feel bad.
+Physically.
 The endorphins stop enrobing how they feel, protecting them from the reality of what is going on.
 It’s a vicious cycle that can only be fixed with nutritional rehabilitation at first, and then a lot of work to figure out the reasons for such self-loathing.
 And that involves dealing with the pain and actual ‘fight’ to resume some sort of eating, however small the steps may be.

 Most people simply pick up a fork and eat.
-There is no thought about raising the fork, deciding what to eat, putting food on it, raising the fork to their mouths, taking the food from the fork with their lips and teeth, chewing, and swallowing.
+There is no thought about raising the fork, deciding what to put on it, putting food on it, raising the fork to their mouths, taking the food from the fork with their lips and teeth, chewing, and swallowing.
 Each step in that process is like some alien-enforced cruelty to someone with an eating disorder.
 Every step is another chance for the thoughts to interfere and remind the person that they are not in charge of what they do, and if they proceed with eating it proves they’re not good enough to even avoid eating ‘right’.
 It sounds bonkers to someone who hasn’t ‘been there’.
 But to the eating-disordered person who is faced with the task of eating a meal, it’s all very real.
 And most know that nobody around them really ‘gets it’.